 Ilse Sistermans, Video in education in the Netherlands.
 Good Practice Interviews.
 Maastricht University.
 Best practice Interviews edited by Carlijn Postma and Juul Kusters, Maastricht University

 This paper is the result of a best practice research that was held in 2016.
 It was part of a Maastricht University project aimed at centralising the support of a video support service.
-Good practices were collected from interviews with twenty-seven teaching and support staff members of fourteen higher education institutes, as well as twenty-six staff members of Maastricht University.
+Good practices were collected from interviews with twenty-seven teaching and support staff members of fourteen higher education institutes and twenty-six staff members of Maastricht University.

 This work can be divided into two parts.
-The first part is a report on the major findings of the interviews and addresses a number of educational practices within Maastricht University.
-The second part, are the authors’ interview notes, edited by Juul Kusters and Carlijn Postma (Maastricht University).
+The first part is a report on the major findings of the interviews and addresses several educational practices within Maastricht University.
+The second part are the authors’ interview notes, edited by Juul Kusters and Carlijn Postma (Maastricht University).
 The rapport is in English, and the interviews are either in Dutch or English, depending on the language spoken during the interview.
 The interview text may be translated upon request.

 This paper is accompanied by a clickable PDF that navigates the reader to a mindmap of each interview.
 This map with mind maps aims at facilitating readers in choosing interviews that are of particular interest to them.’